niklasbaier/instant-repo/README.md

 poetry run pre-commit run --all
 ```

-Generally, it pays to follow the best practices of the [Google Python Style Guide](https://google.github.io/styleguide/pyguide.html) and [PEP 8](https://peps.python.org/pep-0008/).
+For development, it pays to follow the best practices of the [Google Python Style Guide](https://google.github.io/styleguide/pyguide.html) and [PEP 8](https://peps.python.org/pep-0008/).

 It also makes sense to work in dedicated feature branches that relate to specific issues, and then open up PRs to merge into `main`.
-Once a push or merge into `main` has been successful, a version bump and automated changelog updatge will be triggered by the `bump` job of the CICD, as well as the creation of a new release tag, and a deployment of the updated docs to Github pages.
+Once a push or merge into `main` has been successful, a version bump and automated changelog update will be triggered by the `bump` job of the CICD, as well as the creation of a new release tag, and a deployment of the updated docs to Github pages.

 ## Support